This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.

 My tempeh chili starts with the usual foundational suspects: onion, carrot, bell pepper, and garlic, as well as spices (cumin, smoked paprika, and chili flakes).
 You’ll also need a can of tomato sauce, canned black beans and chickpeas, and a tiny bit of good-quality dark chocolate.

-Adding Chocolate to Chili
+Why Add Chocolate to Chili

 “Whoa, chocolate?!” you may be thinking.
 Yes, there is a tiny bit of dark chocolate here.
 (It’s actually not that weird if you consider Mexican mole negro is enriched with chocolate, too.)

 Chocolate adds depth and richness to chili.
-Its sweetness balances out the acidity of the tomato sauce and plays well with the onions and carrots.
+Its sweetness balances out the acidity of the tomato sauce, and plays well with the onions and carrots.
 You only need a little (2 squares) for the whole pot.
 It’s not enough to make the soup taste like chocolate, but it’s just the right amount to make a well-rounded dish.

 The key is to use a good quality chocolate with 70% cocoa content or higher.
 Lindt and Ghirardelli work perfectly and are easy to find – this is not a job for Hersheys.

-Make the Tortilla Crisps (optional): While the chili simmers, brush a few corn tortillas with oil and cut into thin strips.
+While the chili simmers, brush a few corn tortillas with oil and cut into thin strips.
 Sprinkle with salt and bake until they’re golden brown and crisp, about 15 minutes.

 Homemade Tortilla Crisps = the Best Chili Topper